 The disclosures have been provided in accordance with the Public Disclosures ("PD") module of the CBB's Rulebook volume 1.
 They meet the requirements of Basel III (Pillar 3) and International Financial Reporting Standard ("IFRS") 7.
 The PD module sets out required disclosures to allow market participants to assess key pieces of information on the scope of application, capital structure, risk exposures, risk assessment processes, and the capital adequacy of the financial institution.
-The information provided in this document, is also in line with UGB's Disclosure Policy that was updated and approved by the Board of Directors on 13 November 2017.
+The information provided in this document, is also in line with UGB's Disclosure Policy that was updated and approved by the Board of Directors on 13 November 2019.

-The CET 1, Tier 1 and Total consolidated capital adequacy ratios of UGB as at 30 June 2020 were over the CBB's thresholds of 9.0%, 10.5% and 12.5% (including Capital Conservation Buffer "CCB" of 2.5%) respectively.
-UGB's consolidated CET 1 ratio was 13.1%, Tier 1 ratio was 16.2% and Total Capital ratio was 17.7% as of 31 December 2019, with total risk weighted assets being US\$ 1,165 million.
-This comprises 80.1% for credit risk, 8.0% for operational risk and 11.9% for market risk.
+The CET 1, Tier 1 and Total consolidated capital adequacy ratios of UGB as at 30 June 2021 were over the CBB's thresholds of 9.0%, 10.5% and 12.5% (including Capital Conservation Buffer "CCB" of 2.5%) respectively.
+UGB's consolidated CET 1 ratio was 12.65%, Tier 1 ratio was 15.75% and Total Capital ratio was 17.34% as of 30 June 2021, with total risk weighted assets being US\$ 1,101 million.
+This comprises 85.9% for credit risk, 8.9% for operational risk and 5.3% for market risk.

-All figures in this report are as at 30 June 2020 (unless otherwise stated), and have been reported using IFRS, that are applicable at the consolidated level of UGB and its subsidiaries.
+All figures in this report are as at 30 June 2021 (unless otherwise stated), and have been reported using IFRS, that are applicable at the consolidated level of UGB and its subsidiaries.
+Agreed upon procedures will be performed on the Public Disclosures by Ernst & Young (UGB's external auditors) in accordance with PD module issued by the CBB.